testcontainers/testcontainers-go/README.md

 ## Documentation

-More information about TestContainers-Go can be found in [./docs](./docs), which rendered at [golang.testcontainers.org](https://golang.testcontainers.org).
+More information about TestContainers-Go can be found in [./docs](./docs), which is rendered at [golang.testcontainers.org](https://golang.testcontainers.org).